harshnative/pySecureCryptos/documentations/aesWrapper.md

-# verifier fernet Wrapper v2.2
+# aes Wrapper

-version 2.2 of the verifier fernet wrapper.

-This is much faster than version one and version 2 due to increased chunk size and controlled yield making more use of CPU at a time and using inbuilt conversion methods.

-But as less compatability for strings. as strings needed to be converted in bytes. to encrypt the strings , strings should be utf-8 compatible.
+God algo of symmetric encryption.

-if you need to encrypt strings which are not utf-8 compatible then use [version 2](https://www.letscodeofficial.com/documentations/pSC_V_fernetWrapper_v2#/) of fernet wrapper.
+can encrypt strings which are utf-8 compatible.